kristicornett/Survive/README.md

 # Survive

 This project is my final Frontend Capstone.
 The purpose of this application is to help users survive the end of the world zombie apocalpyse.
+It was created for levity but with the deadly fungus now in the United States perhaps it is

 ## Description